Skoda Enyaq review: interior, dashboard & infotainment

 - 1VerdictSkoda's first bespoke electric car very nearly has it all – space, technology and a solid 300-mile range.
 It represents decent value for money, too

-- 2Range, battery & chargingThe Enyaq iV offers a choice of two batteries, for up to 333 miles on a charge – although cold weather affects range
+- 2Range, battery & chargingThe Enyaq is offered with two batteries, up to 339 miles on a charge and impressive 135kW rapid charging speeds

-- 5Interior & comfort - currently readingThere’s lots of choice when it comes to interior trim, but whichever version of the Enyaq iV you go for you’ll be presented with a spacious and well-finished cabin
+- 5Interior, dashboard & infotainment - currently readingThere's lots of choice when it comes to interior trim, but whichever version of the Enyaq you go for you’ll be presented with a spacious and well-finished cabin